Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 The Challenge of Modern Living: Eating Out and Traveling

 But most of us also want to live dynamic, vibrant and full lives.
-We want to chase after our dreams, build a career, and have diverse experiences.
+We want to chase after our dreams, build a career, and have diverse life experiences.

-Which introduces a couple more challenges:
+This introduces a couple more challenges:

 Eating at restaurants